Zelfmonco/Geometry-Plug/README.md

 # GeometryPlug

-## Now compatible with 2.206 thanks to zoezoezoe!
+## Now compatible with 2.206 thanks to zeozeozeo!

 (Windows, MacOS and Android compatible)